Vetting Tenants — How we protect the landlord’s interests.

 5. We Want To Know If The Applicant Can Afford The Rent

-Skyline Property Management Resources
+Skyline Rental Management Resources

 Our recommendation

-After the background check is finished we make a recommendation to the landlord based upon our experience as property managers in Skyline and the information that we have verified.
+After the background check is finished we make a recommendation to the owner based upon our experience as property managers in Skyline and the information that we have verified.
 Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Should you know more about this area?
+Do you want understand more about this community?

 Our Broker Will Nesbitt